-Michael Landau, professor of law, is co-director of the Center for Intellectual Property.
+Michael Landau, professor of law emeritus, was co-director of the Center for Intellectual Property.
 Landau developed the College of Law’s intellectual property curriculum and is the faculty advisor to the Intellectual Property Law Society.

 Landau’s J.D. is from the University of Pennsylvania Law School, where he won the Nathan Burkan Memorial Copyright Award, sponsored by ASCAP.
 In 2015 he was awarded the “IP Legends Award,” chosen by GSU, GA Tech, the State Bar of Georgia, and the Atlanta Bar.
 In 2009, he was awarded the “Excellence in Intellectual Property Award,” by the GSU IP Advisory Board.
 He was a Fulbright Scholar at the IPR Center of the University of Helsinki and a Fulbright Professor of Law at the HANKEN Swedish School of Business and Economics.

 Landau is an internationally recognized authority on intellectual property and entertainment law issues.
 Since Alexander Lindey’s death, since 1991, he has been the author of the eleven-volume treatise, Lindey on Entertainment, Publishing and the Arts: Agreements and the Law, one of the leading reference sets in its field.
 The Entertainment Law Review called the set “monumental” and “the perfect reference guide for the international entertainment lawyer.”
 Landau also writes the Copyright and Trademark Sections of West’s Federal Administrative Practice Manual as well as the Annual Supplements to Entertainment Law - Revised Edition.
 In addition to his books, Landau has had more than 50 articles and book chapters on topics related to intellectual property, art law, entertainment law, and freedom of expression published in the United States, the United Kingdom, Canada, Finland, and the Netherlands.